Subrat29/Contests/README.md

 ## Guidelines for Participants 📝
 - Please create a folder with the problem number for each problem in the contest.
-- Place your solution code (in Python, or other supported languages) in the respective problem folder.
+- Place your solution code (in C++, or other supported languages) in the respective problem folder.

 ## Contribution 🤝
 - If you want to contribute your solutions, feel free to create a pull request.